Status Update

 1. Upgrade /Expand Existing Properties

 · The district often states they must build on the 13.9-acre parcel on Rose Tree Road because “they already own the land”.
-The reality is the district owns over 100 acres across the 4 elementary schools, middle school, & high school.
+The reality is the district owns close to 200 acres across its six campuses.
+The middle school alone is on 73 acres.

 Glenwood Indian Lane